libor-m/ngs-course/07-gtools.rst

-Extract genotype data for European mouse individuals and filter out variants having more than one missing genotype and minor allele frequency 0.2
+Extract genotype data for European mouse individuals and filter out variants having more than one missing genotype and minor allele frequency 0.2 (we have already started - you should have prepared VCF file with European samples and filtered out variants with missing genomes and low minor allele frequency).

 .. code-block:: bash

+	cd ~/projects/diff

 	vcftools --gzvcf popdata_mda.vcf.gz \
 	--keep euro_samps.txt \